emberfox205/pc-mcu-player/README.md

 # Computer-Microcontroller Player

-Solution to display videos/animations directly from computer to a simulated Arduino-core microcontroller.
+Solution to display videos/animations directly from computer to a simulated microcontroller.

 ---